RainyDayAccount/GirlsLoveOngoings/Webtoon_Raw_10k/README.md

 --->10K, updated since Feb 2, 2023---
-*Source for this is my own follow.
+*Source for this is my own follows.
 I am almost certainly missing some*

 Mistranslations